Banbury cheese: History

 The production of Banbury cheese declined into the 18th century; Edward Chamberlayne in 1700, Daniel Defoe in 1727, and Richard Pococke in 1756 were among the last to comment on it.
 By the 19th-century, Alfred Beesley reported in his History of Banbury (1841), "the oft-recorded fame of the town for Cheese has departed from it, and the knowledge of the manufacture of the real "Banbury Cheese" is perhaps now unknown".
 A special form of Banbury cheese, latter-made cheese, was the last to disappear.
 By 1840, the number of producers of this cheese was diminishing, and in 1848, for the first time, none was offered for sale at the Banbury fair.
-Local historian Martin Thomas has speculated that the late-18th-century Inclosure Acts were responsible for the decline in the production of the cheese.
+Local historian Martin Thomas has speculated that the late-18th-century inclosure acts were responsible for the decline in the production of the cheese.
 As land was taken from commoners and appropriated by new landlords, the new owners may have preferred the more profitable sheep over cattle, and so the town would begin to lack the products necessary for the cheese's production.

 Some attempt has been made to revive the cheese.
 In 1965, a recipe for the cheese was rediscovered.
 The Historical Society of Banbury attempted to find a cheese-maker to produce the cheese for the November 1969 annual dinner of the Society, but no capable cheese-makers were found, so the enterprise failed.

 Description

 The cheese was made from cow's milk, with a golden yellow colour and a strong flavour.
 It was made in rounds, with an outer skin, and was only about one inch thick.
-Jones' Good Huswifes Handmaid (1594) described it with a keen, sharp flavour; Defoe described it as soft and rich; and Camden described it as creamy.
+Jones' Good Huswifes Handmaid (1594) described it as with a keen, sharp flavour; Defoe described it as soft and rich; and Camden described it as creamy.
 According to Defoe, a special form of very rich Banbury cheese was late in the year, never before Michaelmas, called "latter-made" cheese.
 It was white and one-inch thick—otherwise unremarkable as compared to other soft cheeses—but commanded high prices and was much more delicious.
 Defoe reports it cost 1s 6d per pound, new, and about 1s 9d, ripe (equivalent £8.90 and £10.40 in 2010 GBP, according to Thomas).

 A recipe for the cheese survives in the 15th/16th-century manuscript, Sloane MS 1201: